IWR2/ProvisionIO/README.md

 3. Name your API
 4. Copy your Identifier (copy to .env as AUTH0_AUDIENCE)
 5. Click Create
-Step 6.3: Enable RBAC and Add Permissions
+Step 6.3: Enable RBAC and Add Permissions to your API
 1. Go to your API → Settings Tab
 2. Scroll down to RBAC Settings
 3. Toggle Enable RBAC ON